 Students who are interested in applying for the fourth year externship position should visit http://centerhearingandspeech.org/audiology-externship/ for more details.
-Applications are due by September 28, 2018.
+Applications are due by September 27, 2019.
 Once your application materials have been received, you may be contacted for a phone interview.
-An extern or externs will be selected by November 2, 2018.
-The student will have one week to accept or decline the position.
+An extern or externs will be selected by October 25, 2019.

 Contact Person: (preceptor, supervisor or extern coordinator)

-Additional Salary Information: The externship has been provided a stipend in previous years; however, the stipend is never guaranteed and the extern should allow for financial aid if need be.
+Additional Salary Information: The externship has been provided a stipend in previous years; however, the stipend or the amount is never guaranteed and the extern should allow for financial aid if need be.

 About The Center for Hearing and Speech